tylerlong/subx/README.md

 ### Mutability

 Redux's state is immutable.
 For example, `state.a = 1` is not allowed.
 You have to `state = { ...state, a: 1 }`.
-This could become combersome when you need to achieve `state.a.b.c.d.e = 1`:
+This could become cumbersome when you need to achieve `state.a.b.c.d.e = 1`:

 ```js
 state = {